-If a person needs inspiration for potential meals under the Mediterranean diet, the AHA provide a wide range of recipe ideas.
+If a person needs inspiration for potential meals under the Mediterranean diet, the

 If a person is vegetarian or vegan, they can follow a more general plant-based diet consisting of vegetables, fruits, whole grains, legumes, and proteins from nonanimal sources.

 Foods to avoid may include those that directly trigger symptoms and raise the risk of heart disease and cholesterol.
 These include: